norkator/banking-ws/README.md

 -----
 Returns list of SEPA-XML descriptors.
 Known as `Pain002.001.03` related to earlier section payments.

+Use `fileStatus` to filter what descriptors are looked for.

 ```typescript
 import * as moment from 'moment';
 import {XPInterface, SoftwareIdInterface, UserParamsInterface} from './src/interfaces';